hackdaworld/cashreg/README.md

 cordova platform add android
 ```

-*CashReg* requires some plugins which need to be added.
+*CashReg* can use features of some plugins which need to be added.
 ```
 cordova plugin add cordova-plugin-webserver cordova plugin add cordova-plugin-whitelist